 Juan de la Cierva, a civil engineer from the city was a pioneer of the helicopter rotor blade and built the first ever ‘autogyro’.

 Every May, Murcia hosts the Three Cultures International Festival, celebrating the fact local Christians, Jews and Muslims live happily side by side.

 "The only place Adam would recognise if he returned to Earth." - English writer and raconteur Augustus Hare

 Car hire desks are located in the luggage hall and outside the terminal building in the long-stay car park.

-Stock up on seasonings - Murcia is renowned for its sun-roasted paprika and locally produced salt.
-Olive oil and juicy red wines from nearby vineyards are also worth stashing is your suitcase.
-However, with only a couple of shops in the arrivals and departures halls, you are better off stopping at a supermarket on the way to the airport.
+Stock up on seasonings - Murcia is renowned for its sun-roasted paprika and locally produced salt and olive oil.
+However, with only a couple of shops in the arrival and departure halls, you are better off stopping at a supermarket on the way to the airport.